not-lum/imgcat/README.md

 <br>

 # About
 **imgcat** is a crossplatform util written in Nim.
-You can see image in your terminal just by one command:
+You can print image in your terminal just by one command:
 ```bash
 $ imgcat -i:filename.png
 ```